ryanlee19/blog/posts/2026-07-22_topaz/README.md

 # Topaz is Live

 We’re pleased to announce that Topaz, the latest test network for Gno.land, is live.
-Topaz is the next iteration after Test13, and it is a new chain, not a hardfork.
+Topaz is the next iteration after Test13, and it is a new chain, not a hardfork. **Notice: Topaz is an experimental test network.**

 Because no state carries over from Test13, balances, realms, and registered names all start at zero.
 You’ll have to receive GNOT from the [faucet](https://topaz.testnets.gno.land/faucet) and re-register your names.
 Test13 will sunset within the next 24 hours.